-Accessory dwellings, where allowed, are subject to review and approval through a Type II procedure, pursuant to Section 4.1.030, and shall conform to all of the following standards:
+Accessory dwellings, where allowed, are subject to review and approval through a Type-II procedure, discretion. pursuant to Section 4.1.030, and shall conform to all of the following standards:

-A. One Unit.
+- A. One Unit.
 A maximum of one Accessory Dwelling unit is allowed per legal lot.
-No accessory dwellings are permitted on lots that have any non-residential accept churches (home occupations are considered a residential use).
-Duplexes, Triplexes or multifamily are not permitted to have accessory dwelling units.

-B. Floor Area.

-- I. A detached Accessory Dwelling shall not exceed 800 square feet of floor area, or 50 percent of the primary dwelling's floor area, whichever is smaller. - 2.
-An attached or interior Accessory Dwelling shall not exceed 900 square feet of floor area, or 50 percent of the primary dwelling's floor area, whichever is smaller.
-However, Accessory Dwellings that result from the conversion of a level or floor (e.g., basement, attic, or second story) of the primary dwelling may occupy the entire level or floor, even if the floor area of the Accessory Dwelling would be more than 900 square feet. - C. Parking.
-Additional parking is encouraged; however, no additional parking spaces are required for an accessory dwelling. - D. Location.
+No accessory dwellings are permitted on lots that have any other use but single family or churches.
+Duplexes, Triplexes or multifamily are not permitted to have accessory dwelling units. - Floor Area.
+An Accessory Dwelling unit shall not exceed 800 square feet of floor area, or 40 percent of the primary dwelling unit's floor area, whichever is smaller.
+The unit may be a detached cottage, a unit attached to a dwelling, or in a portion of an existing dwelling.
+The floor area of any garage associated with the primary dwelling is not included in the calculation of maximum floor area. - Building Design.
+The Accessory Dwelling shall be constructed of materials that are the same or similar to the materials used on the primary dwelling.
+The Accessory Dwelling shall comply with applicable Oregon Structural Specialty Code requirements. - D. Building Height.
+All accessory dwelling units shall be limited to one story and in no case shall the height of an accessory dwelling exceed the height of the primary dwelling. - E. Parking.
+Additional parking is encouraged; however, no additional parking spaces are required for an accessory dwelling. - F. Screening and Buffering.
+The City may require a landscape hedge or fence be installed on the property ine separating a detached accessory dwelling from an abutting lot containing a single-family dwelling for the purposes of visual screening and privacy between uses.
+Screening and buffering shall eonform to the standards of Chapter 3.4.

+H. Location.
 No accessory dwelling shall be allowed in any required front yard setback but may be placed in front of the primary dwelling as long as the front setback is maintained.